Dentamon/The-Blooket-Hack/README.md

 #### • Answer every question correctly, no matter what it is
 # How to use
 First, copy the script that you want to use from the dedicated file.
-Then, type in `javascript:` into the adress bar.
+Then, type `javascript:` into the adress bar.
 Afterwards, paste in the script that you have copied.
 Once you have finished that, just press enter to activate the hack.
-The Blooket hack should work immediately after.
+The hack should work immediately after.
 If something goes wrong, open an issue [here](https://github.com/Dentamon/The-Blooket-Hack-v2/issues/new)
 ### The Blooket Hack © copyright 2022 by Dentamon